Real-Dev-Squad/skill-tree-backend/README.md

 This will create a cookie in your browser `rds-session-v2-development`

 On Staging - https://staging-api.realdevsquad.com/auth/github/login?redirectURL=https://staging-status.realdevsquad.com/tasks?v2=true
-This will create a cookie in your browser `rds-session-v2-staging`
+This will create a cookie in your browser named `rds-session-v2-staging`

 ## Known Issues Faced by Other Developers